EMMANUEL-JOTHAM77/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+Shell Arithmetic

+How to perform arithmetic operations with the shell

 The alias Command

-We will learn:
+How to create an alias

+How to list aliases

-How to create, list and temporarily disable an alias
+How to temporarily disable an alias

+Other help pages

+How to execute commands from a file in the current shell